pyecharts/website/en-us/prepare.md

 ### Rendering as image

-Pyecharts 1.0.0 use selenim to render image.
+Pyecharts 1.0.0 can use selenim to render image.
+By default, 'png', 'jpeg' and 'svg' are supported.

 ```
 pip install snapshot-selenium
 ```

 By default, it uses Google Chrome in headless mode.

 1. You will have to download chrome driver and make sure it is accessible on user path.

 ```
 from pyecharts.render import make_snapshot